NeuralDev-io/arclytics_simcct/README.md

-# Arclytics SimCCT API
+# Arclytics Sim API

-This is the CSIT321 Arclytics SimCCT Django REST back-end API source code repository.
+This is the CSIT321 Arclytics Sim Django REST back-end API source code repository.

-Arclytics SimCCT API (pronounced *ark-lit-icks*) is a project in collaboration with the Australian Nuclear Science and Technology Organisation (ANSTO) to provide a Phase Transformation web application tool.
+Arclytics Sim API (pronounced *ark-lit-icks*) is a project in collaboration with the Australian Nuclear Science and Technology Organisation (ANSTO) to provide a Phase Transformation web application tool.

 The API provides mathematical algorithms for computing both the Li (98) and Kirkaldo (83) methods for Phase Transformation simulations.